kgurchiek/wc2/README.md

 * I don't know why Node.js behaves differently on macOS and Linux, it's probably just due to different versions.
 * A JIT (like NodeJS) works well with simple compute algorithms.
-This tells us little about its relative performance in larger programs.
+This tells us little about it's relative performance in larger programs.
 All languages that have a JIT should compile this sort of algorithm to roughly the same speed.